Rutuj912/house-price-prediction/README.md

-this is the basic House Price Prediction model
+this is the basic House Price Prediction model in machine learninggit